 Improving fleet efficiency is an important parameter for any company looking to cut down on operational costs.
-Though it’s a metric that’s often overlooked, assessing fleet usage in real-time and implementing a full-fledged fleet maintenance program can definitely play a major role in reducing costs.
+Though it’s a metric that’s often overlooked, assessing fleet usage in real-time and implementing a full-fledged fleet maintenance program with fleet maintenance software can definitely play a major role in reducing costs.

 What is a fleet maintenance program?